 I literally know nothing about this stuff other than what I’ve been to as a fan/spectator and what I’ve followed from other people’s.
 Here’s what I can tell you:

-If you do this things, you will most likely be sending and financing yourself.
+If you do these things, you will most likely be sending and financing yourself.

 Yes.
 True thing.
-There are some publisher-backed events and tours, but they are very, very rare.
+There are some publisher-backed events and tours, but they are very, very rare, especially for debuts.
 If they happen for you, great!
 But do not go in expecting them.
 Do not expect to be reimbursed for travel or hotel.
 Just, don’t.

 If you do do these things, keep the same stuff in mind – all the important things re: signing, swag, etc.

 One huge difference between a launch party and…basically every other kind of event, is that for a debut launch party, I would say to do it solo.
 It’s your family, and friends, and pub family, and they want to see you.
 There’s no reason to make it about anybody else.

 However, for any sort of panel or other event, especially if you’re a debut, I highly recommend bringing in 2-4 other authors, at least.
 It’s extremely hard to work up an audience for your average event if you don’t already have fans.
 So talk to other people with books similar to yours, in similar geographic areas, and work out some kind of panel.
 Or talk to your publicist, and tell them where you’ll be, when, and ask if there’s anything happening you might be able to join.
 Etc. Etc. So many writers have gone through the awkward situation of mainlining an event, only to have almost no one show up.
 At least if you’re not the only author there, you have someone to laugh about it with.
 But more importantly, you’re just more of a potential draw as a group.

 Sooo, I think that’s it?
 Yeah, let’s say that’s it.
 And I’m sure you have questions, because I was only half coherent when I wrote this, so, bring ’em on in the comments!